CAVDgit/FDP-tuto/fdp_uri_migration_guide.md

    - ⚠️ *Do not use Turtle format — it does not preserve the full graph structure*
    - This will download a file: `statements.jsonld`

-4. Export the MongoDB database:
-   - In the root folder where FairDataPoint 1 is deployed (where the MongoDB volume is defined in `docker-compose.yml`), locate the `/mongo` folder.
-   - Copy this folder to the future deployment directory of FairDataPoint 2.

 ---
+### B. Export the MongoDB database from FairDataPoint 1

+1. In the root folder where FairDataPoint 1 is deployed (where the MongoDB volume is defined in `docker-compose.yml`), locate the `/mongo` folder.
+2. Copy this folder to the future deployment directory of FairDataPoint 2.

+---

-### B. Update URIs in the RDF Backup
+### C. Update URIs in the RDF Backup

 1. Open `statements.jsonld` in a text editor.